Procedure for Undergraduate Readmission

 Typically students must have a cumulative UD GPA of 2.0 before applying for readmission.
 Exceptions must be approved by the academic assistant dean of the college into which the student is pursuing readmission.
 There is no guarantee of admission into the academic program in which a student was previously enrolled.
 Students are not eligible to be readmitted to majors that have been disestablished by the Faculty Senate.
 Restricted Majors will often have additional GPA requirements for readmission consideration.
 Students accepted for readmission will be held to the degree requirements in place at the time of readmission.
 As much as possible, prior course work will be accepted toward the degree.
 Course work that has been taken more than seven calendar years earlier will be reviewed for applicability, and an individual department may require repetition of “outdated” courses.
 Course work completed at another institution does not factor into the UD GPA.
 Official transcripts documenting such course work must be submitted to the Office of the University Registrar.
 Students cannot pursue readmission into a major/minor in a field or related field for which the student has already completed (i.e. if a student previously completed an Art History minor, one cannot pursue readmission into an Art History major).

 The application for readmission cannot be submitted with any hold on a student’s record, including financial holds or disciplinary holds.
-If a student was separated from the University for disciplinary reasons, they need to contact the Office of Student Conduct to verify eligibility before the readmission application may be submitted.
+If a student was separated from the University for disciplinary reasons, he or she needs to contact the Office of Student Conduct to verify eligibility before the readmission application may be submitted.

 Students may apply for readmission for the fall or spring semesters, as well as summer or winter terms.
-Students may apply for readmission as early as six months before the beginning of the desired readmission term.
-The deadline to submit the readmission application is the day before the first day of the semester/term for which a student is applying.
+It is recommended to submit the readmission application approximately 6 months before the desired entry term (ex: apply by March for fall consideration and by October for spring consideration).
+The deadline to submit the readmission application is one week before the first day of the semester/term for which a student is applying.
 All students seeking readmission must pay an application processing fee.
 Readmission decisions are made on a case-by-case basis, taking the entire academic record into account.
 Improvement of the cumulative GPA alone does not guarantee readmission.
 Students will be informed of the decision by way of an email from the Office of the University Registrar.
 While decision times can vary, most applicants receive a readmission decision within 2-3 weeks from their application date.
 Additional information on readmission procedures and the Application for Undergraduate Readmission can be found on the Office of the University Registrar’s website.